ClementNerma/Senva/README.md

   >    // Go to the current cell (which contains 0) {v}  // Paste the addition.
 Now this cell contains the addition of the two previous terms :    // Display it
-  {32.~} // Display a space.
+  {10.~} // Display a new line.
 To do NOT modify the current cell, we put the
-         // '32' value into the back-memory for displaying
+         // '10' value into the back-memory for displaying

   // For strict mode
   233? // Condition : if the cell is equals to 233